By David Berman | March 20, 2023

 The Hospitality Show takes place from June 27-29 at the Venetian Resort Las Vegas — the summit will occur on the 28th.
 The event is free for all GMs attending the Hospitality Show.

 Chip Rogers, CEO and President of AHLA, said the event serves to highlight the contributions of GMs — the “backbone of our entire industry.”
 During the pandemic, general managers helped lead many hotels through tough times, he said.

-“So many GMs had to, frankly, go back to the beginning of their career, cleaning rooms and operating the front desk and doing everything they possibly could to keep the hotel up and running,” Rogers said to Hotel Interactive.
+“So many GMs had to, frankly, go back to the beginning of their career, cleaning rooms and operating the front desk and doing everything they possibly could to keep the hotel up and running,” Rogers said.
 “They deserve the recognition.”

 AHLA has been honoring general managers for many years at the association’s Night of a Thousand Stars event, but Rogers said it was time to create a summit entirely for GMs.
 He said he’s not aware of any other general manager-specific events on a national scale.

 The summit is an extension of AHLA’s General Manager Network, which Rogers said already has over 1500 members in less than two years of existence.